wmnsk/go-gtp/examples/gw-tester/README.md

 * MME starts sending GTPv2 Create Session Request to S-GW after it receives subscriber information from eNB.
 * When sessions are successfully created on S/P-GW, eNB sets up GTP-U tunnels with S-GW.

-After successful creation of the sessions, you can inject packets externally or generate it on eNB.
+After the successful creation of the sessions, you can inject packets externally or generate them on eNB.

 ## Configurations

 Each node has a YAML file as a configuration.
-In general, config consists of the network information of local/remote node, and some node-specific parameters.
+In general, config consists of the network information of local/remote nodes and some node-specific parameters.

 ### eNB

 #### Global

 These values are used to identify eNB.
-Some of them are just to set inside the packets, and not validated.
+Some of them are just to be set inside the packets and not validated.

 | config      | type of value | description                                  |
 |-------------|---------------|----------------------------------------------|